Submissions

 • Use em-dashes (without spaces) for parenthetical inserts (e.g., “Furthermore—and this has not yet received the attention it deserves— scribes and artists have […]”)

-• Use quotation marks as “…” (not ‘…’); punctuation before the closing inverted comma (“…,”)
+• Use quotation marks as “…” (not ‘…’); periods and commas before the closing inverted comma (“…,”)

 • Use BCE and CE for dates.